With thoughtful luminescence, Elizabeth Messina offers an intimate study of the female portrait

 woman hangs legs from the window of a vintage car

-Southern California-based Elizabeth Messina is something of a legend.
+Southern California-based photographer Elizabeth Messina is something of a legend.
 With her beloved Contax 645 and Fujifilm GFX100s, she has photographed for the likes of Tori Spelling, Claire Pettibone, and Brooke Shields—and that’s just to name a few.
-But no matter who or what is in front of her camera—public figures, high fashion, or not—there is a simple beauty in Messina’s work that bathes every subject in a delicate, thoughtful luminescence.
+But no matter who or what is in front of her camera—public figures, high fashion, or not—there is a simple beauty in Messina’s work that bathes every subject in a delicate, luminescence.

-While she manages a wedding business, print shop, and workshop series, her signature body of work is an intimate study of the female portrait: As mothers, as dreamers, and, simply, as themselves.
+While she manages a wedding business, print shop, and workshop series, her signature of work is an intimate study of the female portrait: As mothers, as dreamers, and, simply, as themselves.

-“I think being a woman is complicated and incredible,” Messina writes to PopPhoto.
+“I think being a is complicated and incredible,” Messina writes to PopPhoto.
 “In my experience, women are often not aware of their beauty and power.
 I am to the stillness of a moment when another woman looks into my camera and is present and vulnerable.”

 elizabeth messina female portrait